Investing in the blockchain industry is a relatively new phenomenon. Here’s a look at how to get started on investing in blockchain ETFs.

 First Trust has two types of companies it selects from: blockchain users and blockchain developers.
 These include companies like IBM and Microsoft.

 The majority of its holdings fall into the “digitization of finance” segment, while just over 15 percent of its holdings are focused on the blockchain industry.
-The ETF’s top three holdings are Mastercard (NYSE:MA), Visa and Square (NYSE:SQ).
+The ETF’s top three holdings are Mastercard (NYSE:MA), Visa (NYSE:V) and Square.

 This ETF has 121 holdings with an expense ratio of 0.5 percent.